 The DCHs are coded and multiplexed as described in [3], and the resulting data stream is mapped sequentially (first-in-first-mapped) directly to the physical channel(s).
-The mapping of BCH and FACH/PCH is equally straightforward, where the data stream after coding and interleaving is mapped sequentially to the Primary and Secondary CCPCH respectively.
+The mapping of BCH and FACH/PCH is equally straightforward, where the data stream after coding and interleaving is mapped sequentially to the CCPCHs.
+A BCH can be mapped to either Primary CCPCH or Secondary CCPCH, while FACH/PCH is always mapped to Secondary CCPCH.
 Also for the RACH, the coded and interleaved bits are sequentially mapped to the physical channel, in this case the message part of the PRACH.
 The E-DCH is coded as described in [3], and the resulting data stream is mapped sequentially (first-in-first-mapped) directly to the physical channel(s).